aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 xdebug.idekey=PHPSTORM
 ```

+## Set PHP CLI path including XDebug extension path

+> Make sure to install and configure the PHP XDebug extension before this section

+This is setup only for php script debugging. further configuration needed for Laravel debugging.

+open preferences dialog using `cmd+,`

+select `languages & frameworks > php`

+click browse button for the CLI interpreter to open a edit box

+click the `+` button to open the `select cli intrepreter` dropdown

+select the `other local ...` dropdown selection to open the `cli interpreters` dialog box

+paste in the parent directory of the PHP CLI (`/usr/local/bin`) into the `PHP Executable` text box

+The path pasted into the text box will automatically change to the PHP CLI Path (`/usr/local/bin/php`) and you will see the version of the CLI displayed below the text box.

+> you can use the `which php` bash command to find the path to the PHP executable

+Also if XDebug was installed and configured for that version of the PHP interpreter, then the XDebug version will also be shown under the text box.

+Otherwise install and configure XDebug as outlined in the previous section.
+Once configured phpstorm should automatically detect it.

+Give this configuration a name (defaults to PHP) click OK which closes the `cli interpreters` dialog box and adds the interpreter configuration.

+This puts us back in the `Preferences` dialog where we should see the configured interpreter selected in the CLI interpreter drop down.

+Finally we need to configure the debugger server port that phpstorm runs to communicate with XDebug.
+This must be exactly the same port number as the `xdebug.remote_port = 9001` setting specified in the php.ini file.

+> By default, Xdebug listens on port 9000 but php-fpm running on my machine uses that port number so I change it to 9001.

+So select `Debug` under the `Php` folder which is the currently selected folder in left pane (i.e. select `languages & frameworks > php > Debug`)

+In the right side setting pane, in the Debug Port field in the XDebug section, set the port number to `9001`.

+This will be the XDebug server port through which the phpstorm debugger will communicate with XDebug.

+To test the interpreter and XDebug are working:

+open a `index.php` script

+from application menu select `run > debug`

+Should be able to debug otherwise will get error if php interpreter not installed

 ## Configure XDebug for Laravel debugging

 Open the Laravel project that you want to debug in phpstorm

-Configure the debugger server port that phpstorm runs to communicate with XDebug

-In the Debug Port field, set the port through which the tool will communicate with PhpStorm to `9001`.

-This must be exactly the same port number as the `xdebug.remote_port = 9001` setting specified in the php.ini file.

-> By default, Xdebug listens on port 9000 but php-fpm running on my machine uses that port number so I change it to 9001.

 from the application menu select `run > edit configurations`